-Because applicants are paired one-on-one with professionals who have volunteered their time for the conference, we can only accept as many applicants as we have mentors (approximately 90).
+Because applicants are paired one-on-one with professionals who have volunteered their time for the conference, we can only accept as many applicants as we have mentors.
 The number of applicants has grown in recent years, increasing the competition.
 Acceptance is based on the strength and quality of the applicant's work, so be sure the manuscript pages or the artwork that you send are your strongest and best.
 Writing samples and illustrations must be unpublished and not under contract.

 Young adult, middle grade, chapter book and easy reader authors: please submit the first five pages of your story.
 We ask you to submit the opening pages of your manuscript because we want to replicate how an editor or agent would read if you submitted your work to a publisher or agency.
 You want those pages to be strong and engaging enough to keep the editor or agent reading.
 You may also include a one-page plot synopsis.
 Graphic novel authors who are not illustrators may submit their manuscript pages to either the young adult or middle grade categories.
 Picture book authors may submit one complete manuscript.
-Illustrators and author-illustrators should submit five illustration samples, one of which can be a complete picture book dummy or the first 7 pages of a graphic novel dummy. (adding a dummy to your five samples is NOT required.)
+Illustrators and author-illustrators should submit five illustration samples, with the option of adding either a complete picture book dummy or the first 7 pages of a graphic novel dummy. (adding a dummy to your five samples is NOT required.)
 Please submit to one category only.

 Format: Writing samples must be double-spaced in 12 point Times New Roman with one-inch margins on all sides.